oarabilekoore/materialThing/packages/jsx/README.md

-# materialThing Compiler
+# materialThing Compiler For Version 1.00

+// This is not yet functional right now we are using pure react inspired jsx

 This is the compiler package for materialThing - it allows for compilation for the materialThing jsx language extension (.mtx).

-I'm planning on using participle (Go parser generator) to parse the .mtx language and transpile to .tsx

 ## Defining The .mtx Language Format